 Constantine Farmakidis, MD

-Dr. Farmakidis serves as associate director of the clinical neurophysiology fellowship, works with neurology residents, and teaches regularly at the medical school.
+Dr. Farmakidis serves as associate director of the clinical neurophysiology fellowship, participates in the training of neurology residents, and teaches regularly at the medical school.

 Dr. Farmakidis obtained his medical degree and neurology residency training at the University of Rochester School of Medicine.
-He subsequently completed a fellowship in clinical neurophysiology at Columbia University.
+He subsequently completed a fellowship in clinical neurophysiology/EMG at Columbia University.
 He holds board certifications in neurology, neuromuscular medicine and electrodiagnostic medicine.
-He is a member of the Alpha Omega Alpha and Gold Foundation Medical Honor Societies.
+He is also a member of the Alpha Omega Alpha and Gold Foundation medical honor societies.

 Education and Training